Tracking the progress of Education for Sustainable Development

 The survey will be repeated at regular intervals to allow for comparison of results and identification of changes in students awareness and attitudes.

 UWE Bristol's ESD has developed considerably over the past 20 years.
 A baseline report by Marcus Grant from 2008 details a situations whereby pockets of excellence exist and further examples of good practice can be found but where ESD is not pervasive across the institution.
 This report is attached as evidence and is available to all staff via our KESE Sharepoint site.
 Our 2015 ESD report details a very different picture, with headline data highlighting the fact that students across the institution have the opportunity to engage with SRS as part of their programme of study.
 Further, the departmental summaries contained in this report illustrate the comprehensive engagement of all academic departments with education for sustainable development.

-In 2014/15, ESD was added as an expectation of annual module, programme and departmental reporting across the institution (part of our Quality Management and Enhancement Framework).
+In 2014/15, ESD was added as an expectation of annual programme and departmental reporting across the institution (part of our Enhancement Framework for Academic Programmes and Practice).
 This information will be invaluable to us in further assessing both understanding of ESD by staff but also the level of ESD provision across all of our programmes.
 We will be using this information to direct our staff development and to continue to enhance our ESD offer.

 Short-term impact of engagement with ESD opportunities on students can be observed in the student case studies provided on the UWE volunteering site.
 Further qualitative evidence can be found on the SkillsBridge website which has been developed as part of UWE Bristol's collaborative Green Capital project with the University of Bristol.
 Evidence of student satisfaction with their experience on these kinds of volunteering projects can be found in the Green Capital Student Capital evidence report.